theislab/scib/README.md

 Define the number of CPU threads you want to use with `snakemake --cores N_CORES`.
 To produce an overview of tasks that will be run, use `snakemake -n`.
 To run the pipeline, simply run `snakemake`.

+## Structure of the scIB package
+The package contains several modules for the different steps of the integration and benchmarking pipeline.
+Functions for the integration methods are in `scIB.integrate`.
+The methods are called using `scIB.integration.runMETHOD(adata, BATCH)`.
+`scIB.preprocessing` contains methods for preprocessing of the data such as normalisation, scaling or highly variable gene selection per batch.
+The metrics are located at `scIB.metrics`.
+To run multiple metrics in one run, use the `scIB.metrics.metrics()` function.

 ## Tools
 Tools to be compared include:
 - [Seurat v3](https://github.com/satijalab/seurat)